Rumpunzel/rpg-thingy/rules/gm-tools/settlements.md

 Masterpieces to not degrade for simple tests with only obstacle **1.** As assets can also be structures, this has helpful implications for building a coherent and interconnected world.
 When talking about structures, an asset's masterpiece rating is called its support rating instead.

-A structure's masterpiece trait is called its [Support Trait](#structure-traits).

 > A river parts the forest in two.
 Crossing it is an uncertain task.
 The difficulty to cross it is **1.** A character could build a simple bridge across to cross.
-A bridge asset with rating **1** will help one character cross the river before collapsing (the river can still be crossed by succeeding on the obstacle **1** test without the help of the bridge).
-A bridge asset with rating **2** will help two characters cross the river but a masterpiece bridge asset with rating **3** or higher does not degrade when used, as the difficulty against which it is used is only **1.**
+A bridge asset with rating **1** will help one person cross the river before collapsing (the river can still be crossed by succeeding on the difficulty **1** test without the help of the bridge).
+A bridge asset with rating **2** will help two people cross the river but a masterpiece bridge asset with rating **3** or higher does not degrade when used, as the difficulty against which it is used is only **1.**
 >
-> The bridge has a quality rating of **3** and a support rating of **1** (the bridge will still degrade when used on tests with difficulty higher than its support rating, for example an ox and cart crossing the river, which would be a difficulty **2** test).
+> The bridge has a quality rating of **3** and a support rating of **1** (it will still degrade when used on tests with difficulty higher than its support rating, for example an ox and cart crossing the river, which would be a difficulty **2** test).

 # Calculating Supply Rating